ECS 170 Project Presentation

 Duration: Each group will have a total of 20 minutes for their presentation.

-- Presentation Time: 12-15 minutes.
+- Presentation Time: 80-85% of total time.
 Walk the audience through your project, its objectives, methods, results, implications, and what you learned.

-- Q&A Session: 5-8 minutes.
+- Q&A Session: 15-20% of total time.
 This time is set aside for questions, feedback, and discussion with the audience.

 -